 Before their first year as chocolate makers had ended Michel Cluizel had himself become involved and was now an apprentice.
 His interest was born from simply watching his parents working with the chocolate, fascinated by its qualities and filled with wonder as his father plunged almonds and hazelnuts into a caramelised sugar to make praline, he watched his mother making the chocolate boxes destined for their customers gifts.
 Needless to say their ambitions became a very successful reality with their chocolates attracting much praise for years to follow.
 In 1971 they moved the chocolate business into new, larger premises nearby in the countryside.
 The successful partnership of Michel Cluizel and his parents lasted for 36 years.

 In 1981 the first export order was despatched to the USA and soon after in 1983 the Michel Cluizel chocolate company began to create its very own Couverture with extensive installations created in the factory to do this.
-The following year Michel Cluizel's father died and it was at this point his two sons Pierre and Marc joined the company.
+The following year Michel Cluizel's father died and it was at this point his son Marc joined the company.

-Michel Cluizel opened his first shop in Paris in 1987 under the name of “La Fontaine au Chocolat” which is still present and thriving today, playing host to the worlds tourists visiting Paris in search of the true fine French chocolate.
+Michel Cluizel opened his first shop in Paris in 1987, playing host to the worlds tourists visiting Paris in search of the true fine French chocolate.
 Michel Cluizel describes this shop as their “showcase to the rest of the world” due to the tourists from many different cultures and nationalities that seek out the shop year after year to marvel and indulge on the chocolates displayed.
-It can be found at 201, rue Saint-Honoré, 75001, Paris.
-The shop boasts a cascading Chocolate Fountain as its centre piece and although a modest size proudly offers the extensive range of Michel Cluizel chocolates in an attractive and orderly setting.
+The Petite Manufacture (renamed in 2013) can be found at 201, rue Saint-Honoré, 75001, Paris and offers the extensive range of Michel Cluizel chocolates in an attractive and orderly setting.
 Catherine Cluizel, daughter of Michel Cluizel, manages this shop so it is quite possible that if you should be lucky enough to visit she may well be the person that assists you and wraps your selection.
-The shop has caused confusion to some visitors over the years as it was perhaps not evident enough that this is in fact Michel Cluizel's own shop, even though it is selling only Michel Cluizel chocolates.
-To avoid any future confusion about its ownership it will be renamed La Boutique Michel Cluizel.

 In 1997 Michel Cluizel produced his first single origin chocolate, the Hacienda Concepcion.
 Not only single origin this bar is technically also a single estate chocolate, the first of many.